 Kentuckians have long benefited from low-cost utility rates thanks to the proximity of Kentucky's abundant coal resources in our Central Appalachian and Illinois Basin coal fields.
 Recently, federal policies and changing energy demands have crippled the coal economy in the eastern and western Kentucky coal fields which has had a negative impact on the entire state.
-Since the summer of 2011, Kentucky has witnessed the loss of roughly half of its coal mining jobs.
-For every one direct coal mining job lost, three other indirect jobs are also lost, which brings the total of job losses to more than 25,000.
-In 2014, Kentucky produced approximately 77.4 million tons of coal, the lowest amount of production since 1962.
+Since the summer of 2011, Kentucky has witnessed the loss of approximately 12,300 of its coal mining jobs.
+For every one direct coal mining job lost, three other indirect jobs are also lost, which brings the total of job losses to about 37,000.
+In 2015, Kentucky produced approximately 61.4 million tons of coal, the lowest amount of production since 1954.
 To help support the future of Kentucky's coal industry, the Chamber supports: